JuliaGeo/juliageo.github.io/README.md

-## JuliaGeo
-JuliaGeo is an organization that contains a number of related Julia projects for manipulating, querying, and processing geospatial geometry data.
-We aim to provide a common interface between geospatial packages.

 ### Get involved
 Communcation is mostly done on the Julia [Discourse](https://discourse.julialang.org/c/domain/geo).
 More short-lived interaction is found on Julia [Slack #geo](https://slackinvite.julialang.org/).
 Feel free to create issues, PRs on packages.